Inpatient Rehab for Alcoholism

 Overcoming Alcohol Addiction

 If you or someone you know are struggling with alcohol addiction, inpatient alcohol rehab can be an effective treatment option.
 One of the most challenging parts of overcoming addiction is accepting that you have a problem.
 Often, an intervention from family and friends can help someone become willing to accept treatment.
 (10)

 Once you have decided to get help, the next step is to choose an alcohol treatment center.
-Zinnia Healing provides evidence-based treatment to help you gain the tools you need to overcome alcohol addiction.
+Zinnia Health provides evidence-based treatment to help you gain the tools you need to overcome alcohol addiction.
 Contact us through our 24/7 helpline at (855) 430-9439 to begin your recovery journey or call the alcohol abuse hotline to get immediate assistance with your addiction.